July 09, 2020

 to find out the title of the current page.
 Here currentPage

-is the out of the box object which is automatically imported in every HTL file.
+is out-of-the-box object which is automatically imported in every HTL file.

 Example 2: